 These agents generally act systemically on the entire body to wipe up stray cancer cells.
 They thus often complement those used in hepatic artery infusions pumps or chemoembolization procedures.
 They can also be given along with or sometimes instead of conventional chemotherapy agents and may be useful in consolidating and prolonging the results obtained by surgical or radiological interventions.

 Interventional Radiology Treatments

 When surgery to remove a tumor is not an option, other treatments may be employed.
-Patients of the Liver and Pancreas Center have full access to UM St. Joseph's Interventional Radiology Department which employs the latest technology, including a state-of-the-art 64-slice CT scanner -- and the Innova® 4100, an all-digital imaging system.
+Patients of the Liver and Pancreas Center have full access to UM St. Joseph's Interventional Radiology Department which employs the latest technology, such as the Innova® 4100, an all-digital imaging system.
 This technology allows for precise and minimally invasive treatment procedures for patients with liver metastasis or primary liver cancer, who are not candidates for surgery.

 Trans-Hepatic Arterial Chemo-Embolization (TACE)